 Doing the school run can cause a minefield of issues.

-One Mumsnet user brought to light how habits that start off as favours soon become regular and that can cause problems.
+One Mumsnet user brought to light how favours soon become regular and that can cause problems.

 This mum wrote about how another mum she knew from the school gates had begun to ask her to drop her son home from school and that it had quickly become a daily occurrence.